Suite of governance documents for NSWRM

 b.
 All roles listed above are legally classed as volunteers and are bound to follow the NSWRM Volunteer Policy.

 c.
-The Volunteer Guidelines are particularly important for volunteer meetinghouse wardens, as there are minimum standards
+The Volunteer Guidelines are particularly important for volunteer meetinghouse wardens, as there are minimum standards which must

-2. Our Employment Policy applies to contractors, casual. part-time and full-time employees.
+2. Our Employment Policy applies to contractors, casual, part-time and full-time employees.

 a.
 There is a Sample Employment Contract which can be adapted locally.
 Contracts should be clear whether the employee